How to Apply for Alberta PNP: Application Process and Document Checklist

 Once the AAIP issues your Provincial Nomination Certificate, you move to IRCC.

 Express Entry nominees: Accept the nomination in your federal Express Entry profile.
 IRCC will issue an Invitation to Apply (ITA) in the next draw.
-You then have 60 days to submit your PR application through the IRCC Express Entry portal.
+You then submit your PR application through the IRCC Express Entry portal within the federal deadline stated in the ITA.

 Non-Express Entry nominees (AOS, Rural Renewal, Healthcare, Tourism): Apply through the IRCC Permanent Residence Portal using the non-Express Entry stream.